Here’s what I see

-When they contemplate making bold moves so that they can feel happier and more fulfilled, they often feel one of two things: either they’re wild with creative energy but feel stuck in all the reasons why it can’t happen (lack of money, lack of time, lack of support, lack of confidence…), or they realize that they’re just too damned tired to add One More Thing–even if it is their own deepest desires for happiness–onto their plates.
+It’s not that they don’t ever try.
+When they contemplate making bold moves so that they can feel happier and more fulfilled, they often feel one of two things: either they’re wild with creative energy but feel stuck in all the reasons why it can’t happen (no money, no time, no support, no confidence…), or they realize that they’re just too damned tired to add One More Thing–even if it is their own deepest desires for happiness–onto their plates.

 So why does this happen?
 How did we get so busy?

-a.) because we live in a culture that glorifies it, and “busy” just creeps up on us, and
+a.) because we live in a culture that glorifies being busy, and presents a million distractions, so “busy” just creeps up on us, and

-b.) we’re actually afraid to put our deepest ambitions, first (it’s intimidating as hell!), and
+b.) because we’re actually afraid to put our deepest ambitions, first (it’s intimidating as hell!), so we allow the distractions and get confused about the difference between a distraction and a priority and

 That last one is the big one.
-We don’t trust in ourselves, in what we want, in our inherent enoughness and goodness, or in our capabilities.
-So, we turn to what we think “works:” doing, doing, doing.
-You’ve got to work hard, if you want results…right?
-And meanwhile, that ethos of hustle-hustle-hustle puts us farther and farther away from looking at who we really are, what our priorities truly are, and how to trust ourselves.
+When we don’t trust in ourselves, in what we want, in our inherent enoughness and goodness, or in our capabilities we turn to what we think “works:” doing, doing, doing.
+And meanwhile, that hustle-hustle-hustle puts us farther and farther away from looking at who we really are, what our priorities truly are, and how to trust ourselves.

 True self-trust looks like practicing courage.